supernifty/qqueue/README.md

 qqueue wait # block until all jobs finished, then exit the server
 ```

+## Options

+* --port: run the queue on a different network port
+* --verbose: include debugging info
+* --version: show the software version

 ## TODO/Issues
-* We always use the same port.
-* Track jobs that have failed.
 * pip installer